iikuzmychov/Minever/README.md

 # Minever

-An **ppen-source .NET library** designed to support various versions of **Minecraft Java & Bedrock** editions and provides tools for building bots and client applications.
+Open-source .NET library designed to support various versions of **Minecraft Java & Bedrock** editions and provides tools for building bots and client applications.

 ## State